mapp-john/fmc-api/README.md

 1. Select Access Policy
 2. Apply IPS and File Policy to ALL rules [y/N]
     * Selecting NO will apply changes only to rules which currently have IPS/File policy applied

-3. Select Intrusion Policy and Variable Set to apply to ALL rules
+3. Select Intrusion Policy and Variable Set
     * Selecting 'none' will NOT remove currently applied policy
-4. Select File Policy to apply to ALL rules
+4. Select File Policy
     * Selecting 'none' will NOT remove currently applied policy

 _____________________________________________________________________________________________